9th Grade - 2021-2022

-- Experimental Science I (Overview of the Everglades) provides an in-depth study of the Kissimmee-Okeechobee-Everglades (KOE) watershed.
+- Experimental Science I (Everglades Then and Now) provides an in-depth study of the Kissimmee-Okeechobee-Everglades (KOE) watershed.
 Modules of this course include: geography, geology, water, ecology, economics, history and CERP.
 Not a Core class but a requirement for all magnet students.

--AICE Biology (Cambridge) In Biology, they will learn the scientific method through hands-on labs.
+- Honors Biology or AICE Biology (Cambridge) In Biology, they will learn the scientific method through hands-on labs.
 All students are required to take an End of Course exam (EOC) as required by the Florida legislature.
 (Students who have taken Biology and Marine Science in middle school can take the AICE Biology and/or AICE Marine Science which have an exam for Cambridge/college credit.)

 Experimental Science 1

-A major component of the SPHS Magnet Program is its unique research track.
-In addition to comprehensive classroom work with guest speakers, students participate in field trips that enrich the delivery of the course content.
+A major component of the Magnet is its unique research track.
+In addition to classroom work with guest speakers, students participate in field trips that enrich the course content.

 During the four years, students will study and experience the environment in which they live through a combination of advanced academic and Cambridge courses.
-The advanced curriculum enables successful students to earn collegiate-ready courses.
+The AICE curriculum enables successful students to earn collegiate credit.

--Honors English II is needed for graduation and including ancillary readings based on South Florida and the Everglades.
+-Honors English II or AICE General Paper is needed for graduation and including ancillary readings based on South Florida and the Everglades.
 This course also provides opportunities for writing assignments for environmental contests.
 AICE students are required to pass an End of Course exam (EOC) required for Cambridge credit.

 -Honors/Regular Chemistry students learn about the properties of light and matter through hands-on engagement in laboratory experiments.
 Other Core science options include Marine Science, Physics and AICE Marine Science.
 Science electives include Anatomy & Physiology, Zoology, Agri Science Foundations.

 Global perspectives is a skills base course that teaches students to find and understand credible sources, use proper citation and attribution of information, present and communicate research, and reflect on the effectiveness of both research and presentation.